Scholarships, Awards and Grants

 Awarded by congregations to assist Lutheran Church--Missouri Synod students with educational expenses.

 We encourage you to inquire about the availability of this aid, especially if you will be pursuing a professional church work program at Concordia.

 Awarded by the Gil and Blondie Vogt Scholarship Fund.

 Students must be a Nebraska resident, a member of the LCMS, enrolled in a professional church work program at Concordia and be able to demonstrate substantial financial need.
 If interested in applying for the scholarship, please send a letter expressing your interest and qualifications to Pat Hofer, 2012 South 164th Avenue, Omaha NE 68130.

 Institutional, federal and state need-based grants are available to all incoming students based on demonstrated financial need and vary in amount.
 In order to be eligible for need-based aid, the student must show demonstrated financial need by filing The Free Application for Federal Student Aid (FAFSA) annually.
 Concordia recommends completing the FAFSA as soon as possible after Jan.
 1. Concordia’s federal school code is 002541 and must be included in the application in order for Concordia to receive a student’s FAFSA results.
 Awarded federal, state and institutional aid are taken into consideration when determining need-based grant levels.

 Available to all incoming students who meet the specific requirements.

-Awarded by the Nebraska Association of Congregations for Concordia.
+Awarded by the Congregations for Concordia University, Nebraska (CCUNE; formerly the Nebraska Association of Congregations for Concordia/NACC).

-Student must be a member of a NACC congregation.
+Student must be a member of a CCUNE congregation.
 Renewable for three consecutive years.
-A NACC application form is available online.
+A CCUNE application form is available online.

 Award amount = $800/yr.